Equations involving the modular $j$-function and its derivatives: Existence of Solutions

 \item If $u = \frac{a}{c} \in \Q$ with $\gcd(a,c)=1$, then there is a sequence $\gamma_k= \in \SL_2(\mathbb{Z})$ such that $|b_k|, |d_k| \to +\infty$ and $\gamma_k z \to u$ as $k \to +\infty$. \end{enumerate} \end{lemma} \begin{proof}

-\begin{enumerate}[label=(\roman*)] \item Since every subsequence of $\gamma_k z$ tends to $u$, it suffices to show that $c_k$ is unbounded.
+\begin{enumerate}[label=(\roman*)] \item {We first show that $|c_k|\to+\infty $.} Since every subsequence of $\gamma_k z$ tends to $u$, it suffices to show that $c_k$ is unbounded.
 Assume it is bounded, then we can choose a subsequence where the value of $c_k$ is constant.
 So assume $c_k=c$ is a constant sequence.